When should my child first see a dentist?

 The most important reason is to begin a thorough prevention program.
 Den!.al problems can begin early.
 A big concern is Early Childhood Caries (formerly known as baby bottle tooth decay or nursing caries).
 Once a child’s diet includes anything besides breast-milk, erupted teeth are at risk for decay.
 The earlier the dental visit, the better the chance of preventing dental problems.
 Children with healthy teeth chew food easily and smile with confidence.
 Start your child now on a lifetime of good dental habits.

 How can I prevent tooth decay from nursing or using a bottle?

 At-will breast-feeding should be avoided after the first primal)’ (baby) teeth begin to erupt and other sources of nutrition have been introduced.
 Children should not fall asleep with a bottle containing anything other than water.
 Drinking juice from a bottle should be avoided.
 Fruit juice should only be offered in a cup with meals or at snack time.

 When should bottle-feeding be stopped?

-Children should be weaned from the bottle al12-14 months of age.
+Children should be weaned from the bottle by 12-14 months of age.

 Should I worry about thumb and finger sucking?

-Thumb sucking is perfectly normal for infants; many Stop by age 2.
+Thumb sucking is perfectly normal for infants; many Stop by age two.
 Prolonged thumb sucking can create crooked teem or bite problems.
-If the habit continues beyond age 3, a professional evaluation is recommended Your pediatric dentist will be glad to suggest ways to address a prolonged thumb sucking habit.
+If the habit continues beyond age three, a professional evaluation is recommended.
+Your pediatric dentist will be glad to suggest ways to address a prolonged thumb sucking habit.